 Often, when innovation pushes us to examine comfortable concepts, our first reaction is to discount the innovation.
 Such was the case when B. F. Skinner, a brilliant Harvard psychologist, presented his highly controversial research findings that behavior is determined by scientific principles of cause and effect.
 Many thought that the idea of human behavior being controlled by consequences was demeaning and condescending.
 Yet, as research and success in clinical and educational settings prove otherwise, Skinner’s findings are endorsed by a growing number of academics, mental health clinicians, and educators.
 The business community, however, has been slower to recognize that behavioral laws are at work in their companies.

-More than thirty-five years ago, Dr. Aubrey C. Daniels set out to share the practical application of Skinner’s work with businesses and industries around the world.
+More than forty-three years ago, Dr. Aubrey C. Daniels set out to share the practical application of Skinner’s work with businesses and industries around the world.
 In fact, he is today considered a pioneer in changing the way the world works.
 His company, Aubrey Daniels International (ADI), has shown that the knowledge and systematic application of scientifically derived behavioral principles is the only path to optimal and sustainable performance.
 Consequently, the understanding that employee behavior is the root cause of an organization’s success is increasingly understood by forward looking leaders in business and industry.
 These leaders realize that management methods of the past that look elsewhere other than behavior do not guarantee sustained business success.
 They have learned that what has been applied to address human performance problems from unique theories based on personal experience or from popular motivational books rarely are grounded in the science of behavior.
 Alexander Pope wrote over 300 years ago, “a little learning is a dangerous thing.”
 Using unscientific, commonsense techniques to inspire, engage and involve employees often results in changes that do not last and employees that do not reach their full potential.